 If you would like to enquire further, I offer a free telephone consultation where you can get a clearer idea of how we might work together and what you can expect from counselling.

-Please use the contact form below and I will get straight back to you about scheduling a free informal chat and go from there.
+Please use the contact form below or call me on the number provided and I will get straight back to you about scheduling a free informal chat and go from there.